-Term/Practice Definition/Description Defined in: ISO 3166: • 2020 terminology such code elements are reserved, advice from the relevant authority should be sought.
-Reallocation Before reallocating a former code element or a formerly reserved code element, the ISO3166/MA shall consult, as appropriate, the authority or agency on whose behalf the code element was reserved, and consideration shall be given to difficulties which might arise for the reallocation.
-ISO Standard Section 7.5.5 Section 7.6.2.
-See the period of non-use entry Indeterminately Reserved NOT DEFINED IN THE STANDARD mentioned in 3.10. status of alpha-2 country code element (in the OPB) Indeterminately Reserved ISO 3166 Online Browsing Platform glossary.
+Term/Practic Definition/Descriptio Defined in: ISO 3166: e n 2020 terminology Reallocation Indeterminately Reserved Before reallocating a former code element or a formerly reserved code element, the ISO3166/MA shall consult, as appropriate, the authority or agency on whose behalf the code element was reserved, and consideration shall be given to difficulties which might arise for the reallocation.
+NOT DEFINED IN THE STANDARD ISO Standard Section 7.5.5 Section 7.6.2.
+See the period of non-use entry mentioned in 3.10. status of alpha-2 country code element (in the OPB) Indeterminately Reserved ISO 3166 Online Browsing Platform glossary.
 Country Name Name of country, dependency, or other area of particular interest ISO Standard Part 1 Section 3.4 Section 3.4 (OBP 3.14-3.18, 3.22) Country Code Listing of country names with their representations by code elements ISO 3166 Part 1 Section 3.3 Section 3.3 (OBP 3.10-3.13) Code Element The result of applying a code to an element of a coded set ISO 3166 Part 1 Section 3.2 Section 3.2 (OBP 3.10-3.13) Code Set of data ISO 3166 Part 1 Section 3.1 Section 3.1, changed definition: set of data transformed or represented in different forms according to a pre- established set of rules List of Country Names Part of the Clause 9 list ISO 3166 Part 1 Section 6, 6.1.
-In clause 6 of part 1 the content of the list is enumerated in The whole clause disappeared.
+In clause 6 of part 1 the content of the list is enumerated in Clause 9.
+The whole clause disappeared.
 The list is replaced with the ISO Open Brower Platform portal. and that is therefore there are definitions 3.xx in the standard

-Term/Practice Definition/Description Defined in: ISO 3166: 2020 terminology Clause 9.
-Formerly Used Codes NOT DEFINED IN THE STANDARD Defined in Part 3, Section 3.3.3 alpha-4 formerly used country code element coded representation of country no longer in use Formerly Used Codes Codes that used to be part of the standard but that are no longer in use.
+Term/Practic Definition/Descriptio Defined in: ISO 3166: e n 2020 terminology Formerly Used Codes NOT DEFINED IN THE STANDARD Defined in Part 3, Section 3.3.3 alpha-4 formerly used country code element coded representation of country no longer in use Formerly Used Codes Codes that used to be part of the standard but that are no longer in use.
 See alpha-4 codes.
 ISO 3166 Online Browsing Platform